 Now more than ever, we need a greater connection with nature.
 Don't you feel the same?

 As this is my first blog on Thursd.com, I'd like to take a moment to introduce myself.
-My name is Dr Vanessa Champion, and I am the editor of the Journal of Biophilic Design.
-Why is Biophilic Design, because that's what I am referring to in this first sentence, so important?
+My name is Dr Vanessa Champion.
+I am the editor and founder of the Journal of Biophilic Design.
+For me, Biophilic Design is an essential key to helping create happier, healthier, and more sustainable environments for all.

 What Is Biophilic Design?